dapovoa/CTranslate2/BUILD_ROCM.md

 1. Ensure `sudo make install` was run for libctranslate2
 2. Verify `/usr/local/lib/libctranslate2.so.3` has MIOpen: `ldd /usr/local/lib/libctranslate2.so.3 | grep MIOpen`
 3. Rebuild Python package with clean build: `rm -rf build dist && python setup.py bdist_wheel`

+## Known Limitations

+### No CPU Backend Support
+- This build does **not** include CPU computation backends (MKL, OpenBLAS, DNNL)
+- CPU device will fail with: `"No SGEMM backend on CPU"`
+- This is intentional for the target use case (real-time GPU inference)

+### AWQ Quantization Not Supported
+- AWQ quantization (INT4) uses NVIDIA PTX assembly incompatible with ROCm
+- Alternative: Use native INT8 quantization with `int8_float16` compute type

 ## Performance Notes